cosmos/cosmos-sdk/docs/core/encoding.md

 <!--
 order: 6
-synopsis: The `codec` is used everywhere in the Cosmos SDK to encode and decode structs and interfaces.
-The specific codec used in the Cosmos SDK is called `go-amino`
 -->

 # Encoding

+The `codec` is used everywhere in the Cosmos SDK to encode and decode structs and interfaces.
+The specific codec used in the Cosmos SDK is called `go-amino`. {synopsis}

 ## Pre-requisite Readings {hide}